With his whole life ahead of him, 17-year-old Benjamin Culff collapsed during a sudden cardiac arrest.

 His voice shaking, Josh recalls what happened next.

-But Josh, who had no experience giving CPR, was guided over the phone by the NHS emergency operator to give the repeated forceful compressions to Benjamin’s chest that would help keep blood flowing to his vital organs.
+But Josh, who had no experience giving CPR, was guided over the phone by the NHS emergency operator to give the repeated compressions to Ben’s chest that would help keep blood flowing to his vital organs.

 There was just one problem.